 Photo Courtesy of Port of Coos Bay

-It’s best to assume fluctuating weather; anticipate cold weather when making an early morning departure, but be prepared direct sunlight once the sun comes out.
+It’s best to assume fluctuating weather; anticipate cold weather when making an early morning departure, but be prepared for direct sunlight once the sun comes out.
 It’s also important to remember that even the warmest of days can experience a big drop in temperature when offshore.
 Layered clothing allows you to adjust for changes in temperature accordingly.
 Be sure that part of your layer clothing includes a waterproof jacket and rain pants.

 Not only will gloves protect you from both sunburn and cold temperatures associated with the previous tip, they will protect you from line cuts.

 A hat is paramount when sitting out on the water in the direct sunlight.
 Be sure to bring a wide brimmed hat, a baseball hat, or anything else that will provide some shade.
 Additionally, a hat can help keep you warm on those cold days.

 Be sure to have sunscreen on hand and apply generously every few hours.
 Even on overcast days, you can get a sunburn!